Frequently Asked Questions

 We will be taking candid shots during the race.
 You can visit our facebook site to view the finishline pictures.

 Yes .
 In 2018 and 2019 we supported Operation Sharing - Coats for kids [we actually donated $1500 worth of brand new boots last year].
 We will do something similar in 2020.

 What happens after online registration closes?
 Can my child still participate?

-The deadline for online registration is June 23, 2017.
-We will accept late registrations on Saturday June 24 between 2 and 5 pm as cash only.
-We cannot guarantee your child will receive a race t shirt, finisher’s medal or grab bag [supplies will be limited] if registering after June 9.
+The deadline for online registration is June 10, 2020.
+We will accept late registrations on Saturday June 13 between 2 and 5 pm as cash only.
+You will find us in Southside Park adjacent to the Pavillion under the City of Woodstock tents.
+We cannot guarantee your child will receive a race t shirt, finisher’s medal or grab bag [supplies will be limited] if registering after May 28, 2020.
 We strongly advise signing up early to avoid disappointment.

 How do we get our equipment out of transition?